neharajput591/NFT-Fractionalization-Protocol/README.md

 ## Future Scope

-- Add marketplace integration for fractional token trading
+🛒 Marketplace Integration
+Allow listing and trading of fractional tokens on decentralized marketplaces.

+📦 Batch Fractionalization
-- Support multiple NFTs and batch fractionalization
+Support locking and fractionalizing multiple NFTs in one transaction.

+🗳️ Governance Features
-- Add voting or governance features for fractional owners
+Add DAO-like voting mechanisms for fractional token holders.

-- Integrate with Layer 2 solutions for scalability
+⚡ Layer 2 Integration
+Enable cheaper and faster transactions via L2 solutions like Arbitrum or Optimism.

 ## Deployment Instructions
 1. Update `nftAddress` and `nftTokenId` in `deploy.js` with your NFT details.